-Do you know the differences between yacht skipper and yacht captain in Spain?
+Do you know the differences between yacht skipper and yacht captain?

 Recent articles

-The titles of yacht skipper and yacht captain in Spain usually go hand in hand and also have a similar name, that is why there are aspiring skippers who ask themselves are they not the same? what makes the difference?
-The truth is, although they have many attributes in common, they are different qualifications. and below we explain the differences between yacht skipper and yacht captain.
+The yacht master and yacht captain licenses are often associated and have similar names, which is why aspiring yacht masters wonder: aren’t they the same?
+What differentiates them?
+The truth is that, although they have many attributes in common, they are different qualifications. and below we explain the differences between yacht skipper and yacht captain.

 What powers do these titles grant?